Risk CDT - Fatigue Risk Management In The Workplace

 1.Examine the psychology and physiology of fatigue.

 2.Identify specific biomarkers that can be directly related to fatigue.

 3.Research and develop technology to measure and cross- reference the biomarkers in order to create an absolute metric for fatigue which is both measureable in the workplace and scientifically rigorous.

 4.Legal ramifications of the emergent technology in terms of possible legislative controls will also be examined.

-The research will be principally focussed on Operator fatigue in Road Haulage and Mining heavy vehicles.
+The research will be principally focused on Operator fatigue in Road Haulage and Mining heavy vehicles.
 The potential for major incidents arising from fatigue related impairment being particularly high and widespread in these sectors.
 However the aim is to be able to use the new metric and technology to measure, quantify and predict the risk associated with the levels of fatigue exhibited by workers in different workplace settings and environments.

 During the project span candidates will spend two periods on secondment in the industrial environment studying all aspects of the problem and testing of the technology in a real world setting.